Skip to content

 Mississippi River + Tom Lee Park

-Mud Island River Park is one of the most popular spots, boasting an exact scale replica of the Lower Mississippi River to explore.
-Needless to say, there’s a lot to see and do while you learn about the mighty river and what it means to Memphis.
+Mud Island River Park remains a popular spot, boasting an exact scale replica of the Lower Mississippi River to explore.
+Needless to say, there’s a lot to see and do while you learn about the mighty river and its significance to Memphis.

 Memphis Botanic Gardens